cnti-testcatalog/testsuite/TEST-CATEGORIES.md

 * (WIP) Using upstream projects for chaos engineering (e.g [Litmus](//https://github.com/litmuschaos/litmus))

 ## Security Tests (WIP)
 #### CNF containers should be isolated from one another and the host.
-The CNF Conformance suite uses tools like [Falco](https://github.com/falcosecurity/falco), [Sysdig Inspect](https://github.com/draios/sysdig-inspect) and [gVisor](https://github.com/google/gvisor) to:
+The CNF Conformance suite uses tools like [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper),[Falco](https://github.com/falcosecurity/falco), [Sysdig Inspect](https://github.com/draios/sysdig-inspect) and [gVisor](https://github.com/google/gvisor) to:
 * (WIP) Check if any containers are running in privileged mode
 * (WIP) Check if there are any shells
 * (WIP) Check if any protected directories or files are accessed